sunyue1380/QuickDAO4/docs/en/config/configuration.md

         });
 ```

-Recommend code for user using 4.1.1 or before.
+Recommending code for user using 4.1.1 or before.

 ```java
 QuickDAO.newInstance()